Play Along with Chord Progressions

 a common jazz progression (ii-V-I, aka 251, e.g. Dm-G-C-C), from Etienne de LoriolAlbertScaranoMusicaJonMacLennanQuistBackingTracksChannel – plus many more in C and other keys including A Minor.

-In his brilliant videos about chord progressions, David Bennett explains – using principles of functional harmony – why five popular chord progressions (and variations) “work well” for making music that's interesting-and-enjoyable; and you can hear short samples (usually 4 bars) of songs that use each progression. / iou – in late-July I'll make links to his video-sections about some chord progressions: blues, 50's, 1564, jazz, plus variations, and CP's that supplement I,IV,V with other major chords (like bVII, bVI).
+In skillfully produced videos about chord progressions, David Bennett explains – using principles of functional harmony – why five popular chord progressions (and variations) “work well” for making music that's interesting-and-enjoyable.
+You also can hear (and see) many short samples of songs that use each progression. / iou – in November I'll make links to his video-sections about some chord progressions: blues, 50's, 1564, jazz, plus variations, and CP's that supplement I,IV,V with other major chords (like bVII, bVI).
 Currently a lot of raw information (not yet developed) is in another page.

 reminders: You can change a video's length & tempo, and change your keyboard's key.